 What are micro-credentials?

 Anyone looking to complete the course will typically be asked to attend/view lectures, complete assignments, create and present a portfolio, pass skills tests, attend conferences and display their knowledge in a work setting.
-This can take anywhere from a couple weeks to a year, depending on the skill being developed and intensity of the course.
+This can take anywhere from a couple of weeks to a year, depending on the skill being developed and the intensity of the course.

 Are they important?